ianheggie/geocoder2/README.md

 but if you store address components (city, state, country, etc) in separate fields you can instead define a method called `address` that combines them into a single string which will be used to query the geocoding service.

-Once your fields are defined, include the `Geocoder::Model::Mongoid` module and then call `geocoded_by`:
+Once your fields are defined, include the `Geocoder2::Model::Mongoid` module and then call `geocoded_by`:

-    include Geocoder::Model::Mongoid
+    include Geocoder2::Model::Mongoid
     geocoded_by :address               # can also be an IP address after_validation :geocode          # auto-fetch coordinates

 Reverse geocoding is similar:

-    include Geocoder::Model::Mongoid
+    include Geocoder2::Model::Mongoid
     reverse_geocoded_by :coordinates
     after_validation :reverse_geocode  # auto-fetch address